-Canada provides excellent job opportunities to a number of different athletes, coaches and staff from around the globe.
-However, the rule for getting a work permit is completely dependent on the team for which they are working or playing.
-If an athlete or a staff is representing a foreign-oriented team or acts as an individual athlete representing a foreign nation then they will not require any work permit to come and work in Canada.
-However, if a foreign athlete is joining a Canada-based sports team or intending to represent Canada in sports events, they will require a valid work permit.
-But in such cases, LMIA exemptions are offered to the Canadian employer thereby making the process of obtaining a work permit much easier.
+However, the rule for getting a work permit is dependent on the team for which they are working or playing.
+If an athlete or a staff represents a foreign-oriented team or acts as an individual athlete representing a foreign nation, they will not require any work permit to come and work in Canada.
+But if a foreign athlete joins a Canada-based sports team or intends to represent Canada in sports events, they will require a valid work permit.
+Moreover, in such cases, the Canadian employer can get LMIA exemptions.
+Thereby making the process of obtaining a work permit much easier.

 - Firstly, the role of the foreign national plays an important role in determining the exemption of the work permit.
-If the individual has an active or hands-on role in organising the event then they will require a work permit.
+If the individual has an active or hands-on role in the event organisation, they will require a work permit.

-- On the other hand, if the individual has a supervisory or passive role in organizing the convention or event then the work permit exemption can be provided.
+- If the individual has a supervisory or passive role in organising the convention or event, then the work permit will be exempted.

-- Moreover, if the convention is held by a Canadian organisation then a foreign convention organizer would require a work permit.
-Nonetheless, if it is a foreign event then the work permit will be exempted without any trouble.
+- Moreover, if a Canadian organisation holds the convention, a foreign convention organizer would require a work permit.
+Nonetheless, if it is a foreign event then the work permit will be exempted.

 Some Related Pages for You